MJKWoolnough/ics/README.md

 type ParamAgentID string
 ```

-AgentID
+ParamAgentID.

 #### func  NewAgentID

 ```go
 func NewAgentID(v ParamAgentID) *ParamAgentID
 ```
-NewAgentID returns a *ParamAgentID for ease of use with optional values
+NewAgentID returns a *ParamAgentID for ease of use with optional values.

 #### type ParamAlternativeRepresentation